 Various approaches have been proposed to describe the interplay between photon absorption and the electronic structure evolution during the absorption of an FEL pulse.
-Abinitio methods such as Monte-Carlo calculations, which explicitly calculate a large number of individual particles' interaction pathways, and time-dependent density functional theory, which sets out to solve the full quantum-mechanical many-body problem in terms of the electron density, generally scale poorly with particle number.
-In contrast, rate models provide a simpler yet useful tool by describing the interplay between photon absorption and electronic system using non-quantized volume-average quantities and rates directly on a macroscopic scale5,38-41.
+Abinitio methods such as Monte-Carlo calculations, which explicitly calculate a large number of individual particles' interaction pathways36, and time-dependent density functional theory, which sets out to solve the full quantum-mechanical many-body problem in terms of the electron density37, generally scale poorly with particle number.
+In contrast, rate models provide a simpler yet useful tool by describing the interplay between photon absorption and electronic system using nonquantized volume-average quantities and rates directly on a macroscopic scale^{5,38-41}

-Away from material resonances, rate models have been successfully used to describe fluence-dependent X-ray absorption in three-level systems, representing the ground, core-excited, and intermediate valence-excited states.
-When probing the valence bands around material resonances, however, the evolution of the electronic system requires explicit modeling of the energy-resolved valence state populations.
+Away from material resonances, rate models have been successfully used to describe fluence-dependent X-ray absorption in three-level systems, representing the ground, core-excited, and intermediate valence-excited states 5,38.
+When probing the valence bands around material resonances, however, the evolution of the electronic system requires explicit modeling of the energy-resolved valence state populations42.
 Tracking the full non-thermal population history proved crucial for accurately describing the non-linear absorption changes near and around the Fermi level.
 We assume that on the modeled femtosecond timescale, the DOS does not change significantly, which is motivated by the slower lattice reaction.
-This approach though cannot capture subtle changes in electron correlations.
+This approach though cannot capture subtle changes in electron correlations43.
+Furthermore, since our measurements are done with linear polarization and are therefore not sensitive to the magnetization, we do not consider the exchange-split DOS but rather integrate over minority and majority electrons.

 We describe the propagation of X-ray photons through the sample as well as the dynamics of electron populations within the sample using a set of ordinary differential equations.
 These are assembled from terms that each describe the rate of a specific physical process.
-The rate of each process is based on a tabulated or measured ground-state parameter, such as the Auger-lifetime or the absorption cross-section, scaled with the appropriate fractional occupations at the simulated time.
+The rate of each process is based on a tabulated or measured ground-state parameter, such as the Auger-lifetime or the absorption cross-section, scaled with the appropriate fractional occupations at the simulated time44.
 The relevant process rates are compiled into differentials of electronic populations and photon density in space and time and implemented in a finite-element simulation to derive the electron population history and ultimately the X-ray transmission of a three-dimensional sample.
 Only the time constants for the valence band thermalization and the scattering cascades of free electrons are treated as free parameters and adapted to fit the experimental data.

 The model considers an idealized three-dimensional sample traversed by an X-ray pulse with Gaussian shape in space and time.
-We make key approximations to reduce computational effort, such as neglecting any movement of electrons within the sample (consider the inelastic mean free path of about 1.3 nm) and describing photon propagation exclusively in the forward direction.
-The temporal evolution is solved using the fourth-order Runge-Kutta method with adaptive timestepping.
+We make key approximations to reduce computational effort, such as neglecting any movement of electrons within the sample (consider the inelastic mean free path of relevant photoelectrons of about 1.3 nm45) and describing photon propagation exclusively in the forward direction.
+The temporal evolution is solved using the fourth-order Runge-Kutta method with adaptive time-stepping.
 The propagation of photons in space is calculated as if it happened instantaneously in between the time-steps using the explicit fourth-order Runge-Kutta method.